ehemmerlin/web-starter-kit/README.md

     $ cat ~/.ssh/id_rsa.pub

-Copy the content of this file to your clipboard and paste it to GitHub Settings / SSH and GPG keys / Add SSH key.
+Copy the content of this file to your clipboard and paste it to GitHub **Settings / SSH and GPG keys / New SSH key**.
 No need to install xclip.

 Detailed instruction: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/